 |Time||Race||Grade / Length|

 The final day of the meeting is all about the Ebor Handicap.
-It’s the richest flat racing handicap in Europe with a prize fund which now stands at of £1,000,000.
+It’s the richest flat racing handicap in Europe with a prize fund which stood at of £1,000,000 in 2019, reduced to £250,000 in 2020.
 Starting in 1843, it’s the oldest and most recognised race of the festival and often one that the racing public have their eyes on over the four days.

 Aside from the Ebor, the Saturday also has the Group 2 Gimcrack Stakes, ran over just 6f.